 Offers of Admission

 All decisions will be posted on your Student Center.
 Email notification of a decision will be sent to the email account you supplied in your OUAC application.

 Conditional offers of admission will be sent to applicants who are currently enrolled in courses.
-Final official transcripts will be required for all applicants receiving a conditional offer.
+Final official transcripts will be required if you receive a conditional offer.
 Failure to meet the conditions of admission will result in the offer of admission being rescinded.

 The department of Academic Support & Engagement supports students’ academic, personal and professional growth through Accessible Education; Learning Development & Success; Transition, Leadership & Enrichment; and the Writing Support Centre.
 We help navigate academic and student life transitions, remove barriers to full participation in campus life, facilitate peer-to-peer connections, and support students in becoming critically engaged, self-determined learners.
 Programs and services include peer-to-peer mentorship, leadership development, writing support, academic accommodation and the development of learning skills and strategies.